hiiamboris/red-wiki/[Proposal]-Adding-JavaScript-compiler-target.md

 * mapping Red implemented functions and objects back to JavaScript code so as to simplify their use in other languages and JavaScript itself
 * making the Red compiler emitted JavaScript code easily readable the way CoffeeScript does
 * efficiently mapping Red built-in vocabulary to JavaScript

+# Questions
+* Is it possible to include a wider variety of JS frameworks and libraries?
+* If JS has integration, will XSLT, XML and CSS have intergration too?